-For a child of a parent who is exposing them to MPBS - they may be made to feel alarm or discomfort as a series of strangers intrusively examine and interrogate them looking for things that might be wrong.
-They are frequently receiving the message from grown-ups that something is wrong with them.
-This can lead to developmental delay, fear of strangers - especially doctors and a distorted world-view .
+The child of a parent who is exposing them to MPBS may feel alarm or discomfort as a series of strangers intrusively examine and interrogate them looking for things that might be wrong.
+Therefore, they are frequently receiving the message from grown-ups that something IS wrong with them, and this can lead to developmental delay and fear of strangers - especially doctors - and a distorted world-view.

-For third parties - spouses or relatives of people exhibiting MBPS-like behaviors this can be a confusing and frightening experience.
+For third parties - spouses or relatives of people exhibiting MBPS-like behaviors - this can be a confusing and frightening experience.
 You may not have all the facts you need to judge what is really going on.
-On the one hand - you do not want to keep a child away from critical medical care when they need.
-On the other hand, you do not want the child to be exposed to unnecessary and intrusive investigations and diagnoses, not to mention the associated psychological and physical damage.
+On the one hand, you do not want to keep a child away from critical medical care when they need.
+On the other, you do not want the child to be exposed to unnecessary and intrusive investigations and diagnoses, or suffer the associated psychological and physical damage.

 For doctors and health care professionals - it can be disturbing and frightening when confronted with a parent who is possibly manifesting MBPS.
-There is the underlying fear of a malpractice accusation when facing a parent who will not take "no" for an answer.
+There is the underlying fear of a malpractice accusation when facing a parent who will not take “no” for an answer.
 There can also be the confusion of having to deal other family members who vehemently disagree on what the facts are.
-Many doctors ultimately err on the side of caution - referring to specialists and ordering additional tests and over-medicating and over-diagnosing just to protect themselves.
-This succeeds in protecting the doctor but is often not in the best interests of the child.
+Many doctors ultimately err on the side of caution - referring to specialists and ordering additional tests and over-medicating and over-diagnosing just to protect themselves, which comes at the expense of the best interests of the child.

 When dealing with a possible MBPS problem: